 Does Medicaid cover Ozempic?

 Medicaid coverage for Ozempic varies by state.
-While Ozempic is generally covered as a treatment for type 2 diabetes by most states’ Medicaid programs, there are several factors that influence coverage including whether Ozempic is listed as a “preferred drug” in your state.
+While Ozempic is generally covered as a treatment for type 2 diabetes by most states’ Medicaid programs, several factors influence coverage including whether Ozempic is listed as a “preferred drug” in your state.

 You can find out whether your Medicaid program covers Ozempic by visiting the medication’s website or checking your state’s Medicaid formulary or preferred drug list.
 Most state Medicaid programs list Ozempic as a preferred or nonpreferred medication on their formularies.
 For example, Ozempic is listed as a preferred drug in Texas, but it is listed as a nonpreferred drug in Wyoming and Arizona.
 To find your state’s preferred drug list (PDL), simply type into Google Search “your state + preferred drug list”, for example, “Arizona preferred drug list”.